At a glance

 93% of alumni agreed City Year helped them to develop relationships with people from different backgrounds than their own

 91% of alumni said their City Year experience had a significantly positive impact on their lives

 One of City Year’s core beliefs is that diverse teams of young people who are working across lines of difference for the common good have the power to drive lasting social impact.

-By tapping into the potential of young adults through national service in schools, City Year helps to develop leaders, learners, innovators and engaged citizens.
-The experience of working, problem-solving and celebrating wins with team members from different backgrounds shows young people the possibilities and rewards of collaboration and diversity and creates a strong sense of a shared national community.
+By tapping into the potential of young adults through national service in schools, City Year helps to nurture leaders, learners, innovators and engaged citizens.
+The experience of working, problem solving and celebrating wins with team members from different backgrounds shows young people the possibilities and rewards of collaboration and diversity, and creates a strong sense of a shared national community.

 Thousands of City Year AmeriCorps alumni are contributing to a more diverse, prepared and committed talent pool for teaching positions and the education sector overall.

 - 52% of City Year alumni work in the education sector as teachers, administrators, guidance counselors, youth practitioners and at education-focused nonprofits.

 - 13% of City Year alumni are classroom teachers.

 New partnership to understand impact of national service

 City Year recently announced a partnership with Cornell University and Einhorn Collaborative, a foundation dedicated to addressing America’s growing crisis of connection, to understand the impacts of alumni participating in national service with City Year or community-engaged learning activities at Cornell University.
 The research project will help City Year, Cornell and the broader youth development field understand how and under what circumstances would their alumni, who bring significant diversity in terms of backgrounds and experiences, show up as educated global citizens who practice respect and empathy, seek collaboration and cooperation, and embrace differences and diversity in all aspects of their lives.